-Britney: Well thank you for that wonderful presentation Zac, I do not have any questions at this time but I want to give a moment to people to take a moment and think about if there are any follow-up questions in any areas that you’d like Zac to review today.
-Before we conclude I just want to note that you can find this recording in the website under education and webinar archives.
+Britney: Well, thank you for that wonderful presentation, Zac, I do not have any questions at this time but I want to give a moment to people to think about if there are any follow-up questions in any areas that you’d like Zac to review today.
+Before we conclude, I just want to note that you can find this recording in the website under education and webinar archives.
 Please also note that you will get a survey that comes up after this webinar if you have any feedback.
 Now I’d like to hand over the questions, it looks like we do have a few coming through.
-Our first is in from the Steve, he is wondering Zac, how are valuations determined?
+Our first is in from Steve, he is wondering, Zac, how are valuations determined?

-Zac: Steve thanks for your question, I’ll be honest valuation is not necessarily my area of expertise; it’s a combination of revenue and profitability, that’s typically what goes in into the equation.
+Zac: Steve, thanks for your question.
+I’ll be honest, valuation is not necessarily my area of expertise; it’s a combination of revenue and profitability, that’s typically what goes into the equation.
 If you were to follow up after the call, I can point you to see other resources in the industry that may be able to help you with that.

-Britney: We have another question they’re wondering: are there any geographic areas harder for acquisitions than others?
+Britney: We have another question they’re wondering: Are any geographic areas harder for acquisitions than others?

 Britney: We have a question from David.
 He is wondering: How do you transition owners from the original contract to the new contract?

-Britney: Thank you Zac!
-Do you plan to follow up with another the question, he is wondering: by year-round are you referring to more urban versus resort type of property?
+Britney: Thank you, Zac!
+Do you plan to follow up with another question?
+He is wondering: By "year-round," are you referring to more urban versus resort type of property?

-Zac: Sure, so a year-round market could be an urban market where people are visiting for business travel or other sorts of vacation but also we are looking at places like Florida, Hawaii, California, where people are visiting consistently through at the year, let me know if that’s not clear enough; as opposed to a ski market, for example.
+Zac: Sure, so a year-round market could be an urban market where people are visiting for business travel or other sorts of vacation, but also we are looking at places like Florida, Hawaii, California, where people are visiting consistently throughout the year–let me know if that’s not clear enough–as opposed to a ski market, for example.
 So, if we look at Sun Valley, Idaho, it’s going to be very busy in ski season, and it’s going to be very busy in summer, but there’s going to be those shoulder seasons in spring and fall, basically two months season, where there is going to be less activity.

-Britney: He is also wondering after you’ve seen a category difference between vacation rentals and short term private accommodations?
+Britney: He is also wondering if you’ve seen a category difference between vacation rentals and short-term private accommodations?
 I don’t know if we’ve made any clarifications on that before.

-Zac: Not necessarily, I’m not entire sure what Steve is getting at in terms of the difference there.
+Zac: Not necessarily, I’m not entirely sure what Steve is getting at in terms of the difference there.

 Britney: We have another question, and it’s from Ally.
 She is wondering, do owners of companies that you acquire get special pricing to rental units in your own inventory across the world and as a benefit to owners?